dotintent/react-native-ble-plx/docs/GETTING_STARTED.md

 ### Creating BLE Manager

 First step is to create BleManager instance which is an entry point to all available APIs.
-It should be declared **OUTSIDE the life cycle of React**.
 Make sure to create it after application started its execution.
 We can keep it as a static reference by either creating our own abstraction (ex.1) or by simply creating a new instance (ex.2).

 #### Ex.1